 Phase 2 – Raise island elevation/expand size.

 Interstate Island currently sits at 2.5 acres due to immense flooding and rising waters beginning in 2014.
-The plan is to add 5.5-7 acres in island size and raise the island’s bank elevation by nearly 50 feet (600 to 650 feet).
+The plan is to add 5.5-7 acres in island size and raise the island’s bank elevation by approximately 10 ft.
+(600-610 ft.).
 The project team will accomplish this by strategically adding sand and gravel materials, some of which will be taken directly from dredged sand in the nearby harbor.

 Interstate Island Restoration and Stabilization

 City of Duluth, Minnesota and City of Superior, Wisconsin